mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 Tricky point here is that if the condition is true it appears to be logical to increment the counter and only after that go to the code block execution, but it doesn't work like this, as the increment (counter++) statement is executed only after the code block with the logics itself is finished.
-Also, the last "increment" statement usually interacts with the counter, so as to be able to break the loop once we need, those interactions can be different: we can multiply, divide , decrease the counter(any math operation can be applied).
+Also, the last "increment" statement usually interacts with the counter, to be able to break the loop once we need, those interactions can be different: we can multiply, divide , decrease the counter(any math operation can be applied).

-###Tasks:
-1. Range sum.
-Write a program that will find the sum between numbers with in the range.
-2. Alphabet.
-Write a program that will write to console English alphabet.
-3. GCD.
-Write a program that will find the Greatest Common Divisor (GCD) of two numbers
-4. **REVERT STRING**.
-It's allowed to use only loops and no special methods like:String.revert(), ...
-5. Digits sum.
-Write a program that will find the sum of digits of a given number
-6. 9-s sum.
-Write a program that will display the sum of the series [ 9 + 99 + 999 + 9999 ...]
-7. Fibonacci.
-Write a program that will  display the first n terms of Fibonacci series.

 ***
 ###While vs For
 So when to use while and when is it preferable to use for loops?
-The answer is simple: when you know the final amount of iterations it's better(simpler) to use "for", and when you have to check something which amount cannot be easily determined better to use "while", another point worth mentioning is that if you are to interact with the variable that has already been defined it's also "while" usecase:
+The answer is simple: when you know the final amount of iterations it's better(simpler) to use "for", and when you have to check something which amount cannot be easily determined better to use "while", another point worth mentioning is that if you are to interact with the variable that has already been defined it's also "while" use-case:

     int toBeChanged = 742;
     ... //actions with the toBeChanged which eventually change the value to minus 5